 Traditional method:

-Fill out the application forms from Graduate Admission or print the forms from the website and mail them in.
+Fill out the application forms from Graduate Admissions or print the forms from the website and mail them or drop them off in person to the Graduate Admissions Office.
 Include the \$60 nonrefundable application fee with your application.

 Transcripts